freeCodeCamp/freeCodeCamp/guide/english/ruby/classes-and-objects/index.md

 A class is basically an object's template.
 This template defines the available `properties` that make up the object using `instance variables`.
 Again, there are also `behaviors` defined in the form of `methods` to help change the object's state.

-A new instance of a class is created (instantiated) by using the `initialize` method of a class.
+A new instance of a class is created using the `initialize` method of a class.
+An instance will have properties required to initialize the instance as dictated by the class' initialize method.

 Take for example the following sample code of a class: